kailash-manasarovar/statement/docs/timeline/2024/august.md

 - It really was only a matter of time before I figured it out, and so murder is most likely the next step for women like me, and this must be understood very well by all involved.
 - Time was ticking and my memory would be coming back...
 - Is this the main reason behind the vicious persecution at work to get me to leave as soon as possible?
+- It is certainly the main reason behind continued drugging and poisoning.
 - One wonders, if an absolutely certainty of my demise made colleagues make particularly egregious remarks to me like this at work.
 - Who told everyone I'd never have the time to remember what was staring at me in the face?
 - And why was everyone OK with that?